 While teaching and scholarship and creative works are the most important of these activities, service is also required of every faculty member.
-These activities are defined on (page 18, Handbook, below).
+These activities are defined in section IV.B.3 below.

 All candidates for tenure and/or promotion in rank will be evaluated on their scholarly and/or creative works based on their entire body of work.
 The expectation is that evidence will be demonstrated of ongoing productivity as clearly and explicitly defined by relevant Department/Program Standards.